aweinb3/aweinb3.github.io/projects/ecommerce-analysis/index.md

     - Average of 3 orders per day and $654 in profit
     - 27 days in the dataset have a negative profit
     - Most profitable day recorded was Wednesday November 22, 2023 with $4,629 - 7 times more than average
     - Only 3 of the 15 most profitable days are also in the 15 highest volume days.

-**Categories**
-- asfas

 **Customer Segmentation**
 We found that customers are pretty evenly split between top and bottom performers.
 Next step is further segmentation to create targeted campaigns.

 Examples:
 - **Past big spenders =** high M, low R
     - “We miss you” campaign to bring them back on board.
 Offer discount code and try to ask why they stopped purchasing.
 - **Frequent but small purchasers** = high F, low M